RIYAKUMARI001/gas-guardian-ai-main/README.md

-# Gas-Guard AI (Gas-Guardian)
+# Gas-Guard

 Welcome!
-This repository contains Gas-Guard AI — a full-stack project that monitors blockchain gas prices, runs predictive models to help optimize transaction timing, and provides a web dashboard and AI assistant to help users make cost-effective decisions.
+This repository contains Gas-Guard — a full-stack project that monitors blockchain gas prices, runs predictive models to help optimize transaction timing, and provides a web dashboard and AI assistant to help users make cost-effective decisions.

 **Quick summary:**
 - Purpose: Real-time gas monitoring + AI predictions for the Flare network (and similar EVM chains).